okteto/node-codespaces/README.md

 To try it out, go [to this GitHub repository](https://github.com/rberrelleza/node-codespaces), click on the `code` button, select the `code spaces` tab, and click on the `New codespace` button to deploy your first codespace.

+GitHub will automatically build the CodeSpace based on the contents of the [`.devcontainer/devcontainer.json`](https://github.com/rberrelleza/node-codespaces/blob/add-dockerfile/.devcontainer/devcontainer.json) file.
+In our case, we are keeping it simple by preinstalling Node, `okteto`, `helm`, and `kubectl`, but this can be as complex as you want.

+## Deploy your application in Okteto

 While the CodeSpace starts, log in to your Okteto Cloud account (or create one, it's free), and create a personal token.

 Once the CodeSpace is running, open a terminal, and run `okteto login --token $TOKEN` to log in to your Okteto Cloud account.

 In the same terminal, run `okteto namespace` to activate your Okteto namespace and download your credentials.
 With this, you are ready to run any okteto (or kubernetes) command directly from your CodeSpace terminal.

+For this post, we're going to use our Movies app.
+This is a microservice application that consists of the following components:

+1. A React frontend.
+1. An Express API service.
+1. MongoDB

+The application is meant to run in Kubernetes, so it's packaged as a Helm chart.

 Deploy the `movies` application in your Okteto namespace by running `okteto pipeline deploy`.
-When you execute this command, the pipeline will automatically build your images using the latest commit, and deploy all the application componenets directly in Okteto Cloud, using helm.
+When you execute this command, the pipeline will automatically build your images using the latest commit, deploy all the application componenets directly in Okteto Cloud using `helm`, and create the necessary public endpoints.

 Head over to Okteto Cloud, and click on the endpoint of your application to check it out.
 This is the dev version of your application, running in Okteto Cloud.

+## Cloud Native Development

 Now, let's make a change on the app.
 But instead of changing the code in CodeSpaces and then redeploying the application like we normally do, we are going to develop it directly in Okteto.
 To do this, go to back to the terminal, navigate to the `frontend` folder, and then run `okteto up`.